lesg1151860/Backend_Medistore/README.md

 ![Step4](https://github.com/user-attachments/assets/fb1ff629-9a6e-40e5-8893-2041e6c990dc)

-5. Using the command “.venvScriptsactivate.bat” you perform the activation of your virtual environment.
+5. Using the command “.venv\Scripts\activate.bat” you perform the activation of your virtual environment.
 Then install the dependencies of our project using the command “pip install -r requirements.txt”.
 Here's an example of what it would look like

 ![Step5](https://github.com/user-attachments/assets/a60ef148-628e-4bbe-a71d-42db89d08c7e)